helloimalemur/mayday/plan/names2.md

 ### Final Thoughts:
 These one-word or combined-word names balance simplicity with a clear emphasis on life-saving and protective features.
 Names like **SoloSafe**, **GuardLink**, or **VigiSafe** offer clarity while suggesting that the app provides life-saving protection, especially for individuals who are alone.

-Do any of these resonate with your vision?
+Do any of these resonate with our vision?